 So why are over-the-counter hearing aids such a big deal over hearing aids that require a prescription?
 The difference can be summed up in a few important points:

-- Affordability: Over-the-counter hearing aids are a lot more affordable than their prescription counterparts.
+- Affordability: Over-the-counter hearing aids are much more affordable than their prescription counterparts.
 Prescription hearing aids can cost several thousand dollars or more, which puts them beyond the reach of those who don’t have insurance that will cover them.
-Over-the-counter models, on the other hand, typically start at around $800 to $1,000.
+Over-the-counter models, on the other hand, typically start at around $800 to $1,500.

 - You don’t need a hearing exam: Over-the-counter hearing aids don’t require the same exams, fitting, prescriptions, or maintenance requirements as prescription models, which can also save a lot of time and money.